Halo Infinite: Development

 The gameplay reveal on July 23, 2020, saw criticism from the gaming community for the game's visual quality, which saw further changes to development.
 On August 27, 2020, 343 Industries announced that Joseph Staten, the former lead writer and cinematic director of the Halo series at Bungie, had joined as Campaign Project Lead for Halo Infinite.
 343 Industries later announced that Staten's role had changed to Head of Creative for Halo Infinite.
 Staten had convinced Microsoft to delay the game to 2021 in order to release a stable launch.
 He had provided a list of reasons why the game would be better if the deadline was pushed.
 When the game was delayed, features were added and improved, including the graphics.
 On October 28, 2020, Bloomberg News reported that (now former) Studio Head Chris Lee had departed the project.Halo Infinite was intended to have split-screen campaign co-op in response to the backlash of its removal in Halo 5: Guardians, but the feature was delayed several times and was ultimately cancelled by September 2022.
 The game supports both cross-platform play and cross-platform save progression between Xbox and Windows versions.
-Campaign network co-op was eventually included as part of the Winter Update in November 2022 along with several other features, including the ability to replay old missions via the in-game TACMAP.
+Campaign network co-op was eventually included as part of the Winter Update in November 2022 along with several other features, including the ability to replay old missions via the in-game TACMAP, which was absent from the game's release.